tasnim13/tasnim13/README.md

 Used smartphone sensor data and machine learning to study the relationship between physical activity and MDD symptoms.
 *Skills:* Clustering, neural networks, Python, independent research

+checkout my exploratory model building to predict diagnostic groups of patients based on ecological momentary assessment (EMA) data: [Group Prediction Model](https://github.com/tasnim13/diagnostic_group_prediction_model)

+Check out this model for predicting hapiness!
+I clustered countries based on their similar profiles using an unsuperivised model and then used that clustering information as an additional feature to predict life ladder or happiness scores of a country: [Predicting Happiness]()

+Check out this program for nutrition scores for popular commercial food products: [Nutriscore]()

 ---

 ## 📫 How to Reach Me